cubetastic33/aoc-helper/README.md

 easier to share and debug other people's code, and to perhaps be easier to set up.

-`aoc-helper` is a very simple crate right now, and all the functionality is in the `Helper` struct.
+For more examples, check out the examples directory in the repository.

 ## Usage